justinklam/justinklam/README.md

 <hr>

 <p>I'm a full-stack developer from Toronto.
 I graduated from Lighthouse Labs's web development program.
-Coding has been my new passion but prior to that, I come from a background in Sales, B2B service and Quality Assurance roles.</p>
+Coding is my passion but prior to that, I come from a background in Sales, B2B service and Quality Assurance roles.</p>
 <p>Outside of coding, you can find me climbing, having a boardgame night or playing Hades!</p>

 <p>I'm always down for a chat.
 Click on the badge to connect with me on LinkedIn!</p>